 We are dedicated to the development of the whole child.
 This is a significant goal for the Division and it is expected that a commitment to wellness is modelled at all levels of education (staff, students and community).

-Originally launched as the Youth Resiliency Initiative back in 2012, Parkland School Division is committed to a program focussed on working collectively with staff, caregivers and community to provide programming supports and services aimed at fostering wellness within Parkland School Division schools.
+Originally launched as the Youth Resiliency Initiative back in 2012, Parkland School Division's Wellness Initiative is focused on working collectively with staff, caregivers and community to provide programming supports and services aimed at fostering wellness within Parkland School Division schools.

-Through collaborative partnerships, including the Alberta Healthy Schools Wellness Fund among many others, several universal programs and initiatives have been successfully integrated to nurture the well-being of all children, youth and families in our schools.
+Through collaborative partnerships (including the Alberta Healthy Schools Wellness Fund and many others), several universal programs and initiatives have been successfully integrated to nurture the well-being of all children, youth and families in our schools.

 The Wellness Initiative will include the following four perspectives in fostering well-being:

 A focus on the role of schools in promoting and addressing mental health, which includes mental health promotion, mental illness prevention and early identification and intervention, as well as mental health literacy and stigma reduction.